Voyageurs National Park Approved to Start Campsite Reservations and Fees in 2014

 Starting in 2014, the park will place the Boats on Interior Lakes program, the two existing accessible sites, and the 17 Interior sites on the reservation/fee system.
 In addition, a combination of 30 large and small campsites located on the 4-main lakes will be placed on the reservation/fee system in 2014.
 This will give the park time to monitor how these 30 sites are used prior to continuing implementation.
 Ward stated that, "This is a large project and will take time and monitoring to achieve success.
 We will continue to implement the other 240 sites in the park based on staffing and the results of the monitoring."
 The 30 large lake campsites and two accessible sites will be marked with "reservation only" signs and all other campsites will remain first come, first served in 2014.

-Starting in February of 2014, reservations for the above described sites can be made in advance online at www.recreation.gov or by calling the National Call Center at (877) 444-6777.
+Starting Spring of 2014, reservations for the above described sites can be made in advance online at www.recreation.gov or by calling the National Call Center at (877) 444-6777.
 Advance reservations are available until midnight the night before the visit.
 Reservations are by credit card only.

 Visitors may make reservations for the newly implemented sites: